IntelLabs/Open-Omics-Acceleration-Framework/applications/AutoDock-Vina-1.2.2/README.md

 ### 7. Expected Output
 After running the above command, you should find the output file (rand-1_out.pdbqt) in the output_local directory.

+For further details on AutoDock Vina, please refer to the official documentation(https://autodock-vina.readthedocs.io/en/latest/)